Information

 Service charge year – the lease will state when the service charge year starts and ends.
 It will also state what accounting information the landlord should provide at the end of the service charge year.

-Term – Your lease will allow you to occupy the property for a fixed number of years: typically for 99 or 125 years when rst granted.
+Term – Your lease will allow you to occupy the property for a fixed number of years: typically for 99 or 125 years when first granted.
 This is known as the term.
 The remaining right of occupancy reduces year by year from the date when it was originally granted.

 Demise – That part of the building forming the flat which, under the lease, the leaseholder is responsible.
 The boundaries of the demise which form the flat are carefully described and often include the main front door and any services which are for the sole use of that flat.
 Windows may be included or excluded and sometimes the glass only is the leaseholder’s responsibility.